 “No need to worry,” the doctor tells her parents.
-“Thanks to personalised medicine and genomic data, we can diagnose disease earlier than ever.”
-He explains that because we share a wealth of secure data on diseases like these all across the EU, we know more about them than ever, so we can often prevent disease before it happens.
+“Thanks to personalised medicine and genomic data, we can diagnose disease earlier these days than in the past.”
+He explains that because we share a significant pool of secure data on diseases like these from across the EU, we know more about them than ever, and can often prevent disease before it happens.

 Fast forward 30 years.
 Sophie is the VP of a multinational bank.
 She has two children and still rides and competes recreationally in stadium jumping.
 Thanks to regular testing, her doctor noticed small changes in Sophie’s insulin levels just before her 14th birthday.
 Through innovations in personalised healthcare and monitoring, doctors were able to prevent her from developing diabetes.
 Sophie’s mom was diagnosed and treated for breast cancer when Sophie turned 18.
 With early diagnosis, a secure and robust EU data system, and precision therapies based on genomic insights, her mom is cancer-free and now a grandmother.
 Sophie has yearly tests to detect even the smallest changes at a genomic level.

-The EU Health Data Space system would support primary care as well as the development of new treatments, medicines, medical devices and services.
-Roche, the world’s largest biotech company, shares and supports this mission, which could ultimately improve patient care and access for all, and lower costs to society.
-A crucial part of achieving this bold vision hinges on harnessing the power of data for the greater good.
+The EHDS plans to support primary care as well as the development of new treatments, medicines, medical devices and services.
+At Roche, we share and support this mission.
+We see its potential to improve patient care and access for all, and lower costs to society.

 Personalised healthcare has the potential to revolutionise patient care in the next few decades.
-To a great degree, it already has, but a truly transformative healthcare system needs a robust, unified and secure bank of data.
-A wealth of data is already out there, but the public and private sector will need to work together to seize the opportunity to create an EU Health Data Space.
+To a great degree, it already has.
+But to fully leverage what’s increasingly possible a truly data-enabled healthcare system needs a robust, unified, and secure data space.
+The needed data is already out there and companies like Roche already share a lot of data.
+But to effectively harness the available data sets, the public and private sector need to seize the opportunity to work together to create and successfully implement the EHDS.

-And the benefits to transformation are enormous.
-The EU Health Data Space would give European countries many opportunities to advance health care.
+And the promised, transformative benefits to health systems are enormous.
+The EHDS would give European countries many opportunities to advance health care.
 A large, secure data set makes precision, evidence-based, personalised care a reality.
-This also allows the EU to remain at the forefront of innovation, attracting the brightest minds and staying competitive as the world evolves towards more data-driven ecosystems.
+This will also allow the EU to remain at the forefront of innovation, attracting the brightest minds and staying competitive as the world rapidly evolves towards more data-driven ecosystems and digital economies.
 It is a chance to act collectively to protect and improve health and wellbeing, while ultimately lowering costs to society.

-The pandemic revealed how decentralised and disconnected the EU member states are from one another when it comes to healthcare.
-The
+The pandemic revealed how disconnected the EU member states are from one another when it comes to healthcare.
+The limitations of the current system became clear.
+Only about half of the countries in Europe have a national electronic health record, and in many cases the fundamentals of modern, robust data infrastructure are still missing.

 During the first months of the COVID-19 crisis, for instance, the use of fax machines to report and count national cases was common.
 That created a lag in reporting, because total case numbers were updated in batches, rather than instantly.
 In Italy, an EU country hit hard by the first wave of the pandemic, data sharing among hospitals and provinces could have helped hospitals and governments identify and track the rapid spread of the disease earlier.

-The European Health Data Space proposal by the EU Commission would promote health data exchange across Europe for better healthcare, better policy making and better research and innovation.
+The EHDS proposal by the EU Commission would promote health data exchange across Europe for better healthcare, better policy making, and better research and innovation.
 There would be clear governance, rules, and quality standards while ensuring strict protection of the privacy of citizens.

 An ecosystem approach; data shared for broad patient benefit across the care continuum